onnela-lab/forest/README.md

-# forest (clean)
+# forest

+For more detailed info on specific subpackages, see our Wiki

 ## Description

+Description of how beiwe data looks (folder structure + on/off cycles)

 Input: typically raw data from smartphones
 Output: typically summary files
 -	Data preparation
-o	Identifying time zones
+    - Identifying time zones
-o	Unit conversion
+    - Unit conversion
 -	Data imputation
 -	Data summarizing